cscheid/cscheid.net/courses/spr15/cs444/assignment_6.md

 Specifically, your visualization will be graded based on the following
 features:

-1. One scatterplot with SATM and SATV axes (10/100)
+1. One scatterplot with SATM and SATV axes (12.5/100)

-2. A second scatterplot with ACT and GPA axes (10/100)
+2. A second scatterplot with ACT and GPA axes (12.5/100)

-3. When users click on a point in either scatterplot, the corresponding point on the other scatterplot is highlighted (20/100)

-4. When users click on a point in either scatterplot, the actual numerical values of the fields for that particular student are displayed in a separate table (20/100)
+3. When users click on a point in either scatterplot, the actual numerical values of the fields for that particular student are displayed in a separate table (25/100)

-5. When users drag the mouse on either scatterplot, a *rectangular brush* is drawn on that scatterplot, indicating the region of interest.
+4. When users drag the mouse on either scatterplot, a *rectangular brush* is drawn on that scatterplot, indicating the region of interest.
 All the points inside that region are considered selected, and should be highlighted on the *other* scatterplot.
-(40/100)
+(50/100)

+5. When users click on a point in either scatterplot, the corresponding point on the other scatterplot is highlighted (25/100)

+You can get a total of 125 points (for 25 extra credit points).

 # Implementation hints